andreafabrizi/DNSProxy/README.md

   0x1000-0xFFFF
 ```
 ### Appendix D - Thoughts on TTL and recap on HTTP Cache Headers
-Concept of TTL has been taken in account since the foundation of DNSP
+Concept of TTL has been taken in account since the foundation of DNSProxy
 developments for sake of caching purposes.
 With the advent of DNS-over-HTTPS RFC
 as a standard the need to serve and properly expire caches became imperative.